anishLearnsToCode/state-diagram-generator/README.md

 - [Angular](https://angular.io/) - Can be installed after adding node on your machine
 - [Typescript](https://www.typescriptlang.org/) - Can be added after installing Node on your machine

-To add angular run the following command ater adding node
+To add angular run the following command after adding node
 ```bash
 npm i -g @angular/angular-cli
 ```